chain4travel/camino-docs/docs/validator-guides/add-validator-with-wallet.md

 ---
 sidebar_position: 30
-title: Add a Validator Node with Wallet
+title: Adding a Validator Node with Wallet
 description: How to add a Validator Node with Camino Wallet
 ---